urbanobazz/urbanobazz/README.md

 # About me
 - 👋 Hi, I’m Urbano Jr
-- 👀 I’m interested in ...
 - 🌱 I’m currently a software engineering student at 42 Berlin, after discovering my passion for programming.
 I mainly publish the projects I complete from the commom core of the school.

 # Skills